5 Ways CLM Software Improves Scheduling of Contract Management Processes

 Two common pitfalls in contract management scheduling are lack of transparency in task responsibilities and failure to outline opportunities for starting tasks before prerequisites are complete.

 The first item may create problems not only within the enterprise but also with external parties, including the client.
 While meeting minutes are useful to recap a meeting, they only provide a snapshot of current processes and not of the contract lifecycle as a whole.
-This in turn brings up the second item: CLM software provides actionable insights into the entire process, allowing contract managers to save time by starting work on simultaneous processes.
+This in turn brings up the second item: contract management software provides actionable insights into the entire process, allowing contract managers to save time by starting work on simultaneous processes.

 - Forces Early Deadlines